Mäjılıs: History

 After the 1995 Kazakh constitutional referendum, held on 30 August 1995, which saw overwhelming approval by voters for a new draft of the Constitution of Kazakhstan, the country transitioned to bicameralism.
-This new structure included the establishment of the Mäjilis, the lower house of Parliament.
+This new structure included the establishment of the Mäjılıs, the lower house of Parliament.
 The first parliamentary elections under this framework were held in December 1995, with all seats in both houses contested.
-However, the initial vote was inconclusive in some instances, necessitating runoff elections to fill 23 seats in the Mäjilis.
+However, the initial vote was inconclusive in some instances, necessitating runoff elections to fill 23 seats in the Mäjılıs.
 These elections were marred by procedural violations, as reported by international observers.
 The newly formed parliament convened on 30 January 1996, and included a total of 99 members, with 68 Kazakh and 31 Russian representatives, as well as 10 female deputies.

-In the wake of the 2004 elections, the Otan party emerged as the first political faction to secure a majority in the Mäjilis.
+In the wake of the 2004 elections, the Otan party emerged as the first political faction to secure a majority in the Mäjılıs.
 This majority was further strengthened following the 2006 merger of Otan with the Asar, Civic Party, and Agrarian Party, significantly increasing its seats in the legislative body.

-A key turning point came with the constitutional amendments of 2007, which expanded the number of seats in the Mäjilis from 77 to 107.
+A key turning point came with the constitutional amendments of 2007, which expanded the number of seats in the Mäjılıs from 77 to 107.
 For the first time, the 2007 parliamentary elections introduced a party-list proportional representation system, with 98 of the 107 seats being contested via proportional representation.
-The reforms solidified the position of Nur Otan (the renamed Otan party), which won all of the contested seats, effectively eliminating any serious opposition in the Mäjilis.
+The reforms solidified the position of Nur Otan (the renamed Otan party), which won all of the contested seats, effectively eliminating any serious opposition in the Mäjılıs.

-Despite some minor opposition gains in subsequent years, the 2012 parliamentary elections saw the Aq Jol and the Communist People's Party of Kazakhstan entering the Mäjilis.
+Despite some minor opposition gains in subsequent years, the 2012 parliamentary elections saw the Aq Jol and the Communist People's Party of Kazakhstan entering the Mäjılıs.
 However, Nur Otan continued to maintain its party of power status, ensuring the party’s control over the legislative process.

 Further electoral reforms were introduced with constitutional amendments in 2021 and 2022, which eliminated the nine seats previously reserved for the Assembly of People of Kazakhstan.
-Additionally, the electoral threshold for parties to gain representation in the Mäjilis was lowered from 7% to 5%, and single-member constituencies were reintroduced, reshaping the way elections were conducted and increasing political representation at the local level.
+Additionally, the electoral threshold for parties to gain representation in the Mäjılıs was lowered from 7% to 5%, and single-member constituencies were reintroduced, reshaping the way elections were conducted and increasing political representation at the local level.
 Despite these changes, Amanat continued to dominate the political landscape, reflecting the ongoing consolidation of power within the ruling party.

 Composition

-The Mäjilis is composed of 98 directly-elected members.
-Elections of Mäjilis deputies are held every five years (unless a snap election is called earlier) and are elected through mixed-member majoritarian representation: 69 seats via closed party-list proportional representation with a required 5% electoral threshold to win seats (which are allocated according to the largest remainder method), and 29 seats via first-past-the-post in single-member constituencies.
+The Mäjılıs is composed of 98 directly-elected members.
+Elections of Mäjılıs deputies are held every five years (unless a snap election is called earlier) and are elected through mixed-member majoritarian representation: 69 seats via closed party-list proportional representation with a required 5% electoral threshold to win seats (which are allocated according to the largest remainder method), and 29 seats via first-past-the-post in single-member constituencies.
 Since 2021, Article 89 of the Constitutional Law "On Elections" requires for parties to include at least 30% quota of women, young people (aged under 29), and disabled persons within their electoral lists.